ooni/ooni.org/content/post/venezuela-internet-censorship.md

 ![Tor blocking](/post/venezuela/tor-blocking.png)

-In addition to Tor blocking, Venezuela Inteligente also [reported](https://twitter.com/vesinfiltro/status/1009595373462151173) that access to a large amount of obfs3 and obfs4 bridges (i.e. [Tor bridges](https://bridges.torproject.org/) enabling Tor censorship circumvention) was blocked as well, making it practically impossible to
+In addition to Tor blocking, Conexión Segura y Libre also [reported](https://twitter.com/vesinfiltro/status/1009595373462151173) that access to a large amount of obfs3 and obfs4 bridges (i.e. [Tor bridges](https://bridges.torproject.org/) enabling Tor censorship circumvention) was blocked as well, making it practically impossible to